KeleThoahlaka/hello-world-/README.md

 # hello-world-
-In this repo we will be learning how to use github
+In this repo we will be learning how to use github and when to use it